MangelMaxime/Nacara/docs/nacara/advanced/custom-layout-js.md

 ## Setup Babel for JSX support

 :::info
-If when setting up Nacara, you answer **Yes** to the question 'Do you want to setup Babel and react?' you can skip this step and go to [Blog page layout](#Blog-page-layout)
+If you used the template to set up Nacara, you can skip this step and go to [Blog page layout](#Blog-page-layout)
 :::

 <ul class="textual-steps">